 |It probably helped that the chord was composed by Danny Elfman.|

 Ladies and gentlemen, the now-famous flipping pages of the Marvel production credit first appeared right here at the beginning of Spider-Man.
-No joke, when the logo was shown for the very first time, it got a standing ovation.
-In some ways, even apart from the flipping logos, this is truly the beginning of an era.

 Sure, Blade and X-Men already had their movies.
 But those were filled with leather and grit.
 Spider-Man was the true beginning of the resurgence of the superhero film.
 Colorful costumes, hammy villains, a goody two-shoes hero.
 This was the first superhero movie since the nineties to flaunt its ridiculousness rather than hide it.